Abdullah Alswaha

-Abdullah bin Amer Alswaha (Arabic: عبدالله بن عامر السواحه) is the current Minister of Communications and Information Technology in Saudi Arabia.
+Abdullah bin Amer Alswaha (عبدالله بن عامر السواحه) is a Saudi government minister who has served as the Minister of Communications and Information Technology since 2017.
 His ministry is responsible for developing Saudi Arabia's ICT infrastructure and workforce as part of the country's Vision 2030 programme.
 He was previously managing director of Cisco Saudi Arabia.

 Education

-Alswaha has bachelors degrees in computer science and electrical engineering.
+Alswaha has bachelor's degrees in Computer Science and Electrical Engineering.
 He studied as an undergraduate in Seattle and at the King Fahd University of Petroleum and Minerals.
 He has since done executive education programs at Harvard Business School.

 Public Service

-On May 3, 2021, the Custodian of the Two Holy Mosques King Salman bin Abdulaziz issued a Royal Decree appointing Alswaha to the post of chairman of the Saudi Space Commission.
+On May 3, 2021, the Custodian of the Two Holy Mosques King Salman bin Abdulaziz issued a Royal Decree appointing Alswaha to the post of chairman of the Saudi Space Agency.

 In March of the same year, he was appointed as chairman of the board of directors for the King Abdulaziz City for Science and Technology.